Data on its own holds no value

 Figure 1 – Data, information, knowledge, wisdom (*expertise) pyramid – Based on Ackoff (1989).

-Four digitalization steps towards value creation
+Four digitalisation steps towards value creation

-Ulstein has developed a four-step digitalization approach to gradually extract and interpret value from data.
+Ulstein has developed a four-step digitalisation approach to gradually extract and interpret value from data.
 The implementation of the services can be carried out stepwise (start with Step 1 and continue as demand requires).

 Figure 2.
 Four-step digital service implementation by Ulstein.